dgcfung/blogger-2020/README.md

 > Use this section to list a selection of your intended endpoints and their uses.
 Please list any and all custom-created endpoints.

-- GET `/`
-	- Route to About Blogger landing page
 - GET `/login`
 	- Route to login page
 - GET `/login/signup`